Learn to Fly!

 Power pilot looking for something new?

 We have many power pilots – professional and private – who enjoy the diverse challenges and thrills of gliding.
 As a power pilot, the addition of a glider license will be more rapid.
 The cost of the endorsement will depend on the number of flights required to satisfy Transport Canada requirements.
-Full license will generally take less than 25 flights.
+Full license will generally take around 25 flights.

 Get back to the basics!